wilsonliaows/docs/_docs/_features/scheduler.markdown

 ### Wait
 The wait action enables a recipe wait for a set amount of time between steps.
 This is especially useful to ensure a recipe is using the most updated data in your mapping.

-## How to use Scheduler to test recipe
+## How to use Scheduler to test recipes

-You can use scheduler to test recipe actions.
-This is useful when you want to determine which action in a recipe is causing problems as you don't need to keep repeating a trigger event.
-Simply create a recipe with the trigger as scheduler, and set up the action(s) that you want to test!
+You can use scheduler to test recipe by using it as a dummy trigger or dummy action.
+This is useful when you want to determine which action in a recipe is causing problems as you don't need to keep repeating a trigger event (e.g. creating a new salesforce lead over and over).
+Simply create a recipe with the trigger as scheduler, and set up the action(s) that you want to test.
+Alternatively, if you need to test if a trigger is working properly, you can use scheduler as a dummy action so that the recipe can be started.